SAP-archive/teched2021-DAT262/exercises/ex5/README.md

 ;
 ```

 With this view, we can generate the edges connecting two adjacent hexagons and store them in the table `ROUTE_NETWORK_EDGES`.
-The edges have attributes which we will use for path finding later, e.g. the `AVG_CARGO_FACTOR`, which is the average of the cargo factors assigned to the source and target vertex.
+The edges have attributes which we will use for path finding later, e.g. the `AVG_CARGO_TRANSIT_COST_FACTOR`, which is the average of the `CARGO_TRANSIT_COST_FACTOR` assigned to the source and target vertex.

 ````SQL
 -- Create the edges table